ChaseAColvin/PowerShellGrep/README.md

 This was done just for fun.
 I am well aware (clearly) that everything that grep does can be done natively in powershell.
 Though I feel there is something to be said about the simplicity of working with grep.

-NOTE: I did this on a whim and have not yet added the help data yet.
+NOTE: I did this on a whim and have not yet added the help data.
 Though those who prefer working with grep already should not need it, I intend to do this at some point.